 In view of this matter, our ability to continue as a going concern is dependent upon growth of revenues and our ability to raise additional capital.
-Management believes that our successful ability to raise capital and increases in revenues will provide us the opportunity to continue as a going concern.
+Management believes that its successful ability to raise capital and increases in revenues will provide the opportunity for us to continue as a going concern.